ivanursul/ivanursul/_posts/2017-08-03-counting-eggs-design.markdown

 UI part is very easy - two camera views(camera + processed camera) and settings page.
 ![](assets/images/egg-project/ui.png)

+Client didn't ask for any UI part, but we understood that it would be very hard to launch a console app, so we managed to

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> Hardware

 Guys wanted to run this application on something cheap.
 So I got my Raspberry PI, first model, with 512 MB RAM and started my long one-week journey on how to install OpenCV to it.
 In the end, I managed to do it, but our application was running very slow on it.